 Experienced or inexperienced operator classifications apply to coverage parts 1, 2, 4, 5, 7 and 8.
 The experienced operator classification is applied when the operator of the motorcycle has been licensed to operate a motorcycle for at least six years.
 The inexperienced operator class is applied when the operator of the motorcycle has been licensed to operate a motorcycle for less than six years, or holds a motorcycle permit.
 When an inexperienced operator classification is applied to a motorcycle, the rates for parts 1, 2, 4, 5, 7 and 8 must be multiplied by a factor of 1.50.
-The merit rating plan points assigned to an operator on a private passenger automobile insurance policy, if available, shall also be applied to the motorcycle policy, except that an operator with less than five years of motorcycle experience will not be eligible for any discount and an operator with less than six years, but more than five years, of motorcycle experience will not be eligible for the highest discount.
+The merit rating assigned to an operator on a private passenger automobile insurance policy, if available, shall also be applied to the motorcycle policy.
 Operators assigned to motorcycles will also be considered for assignment to automobiles listed on the policy in accordance with Rule 28.

 If there is more than one operator on a policy, the operators shall be assigned to the motorcycles in the order which produces the highest Combined Premium.
-The Combined Premium is the sum of the premium for Parts 1, 2, 4, 5, 7, 8 and 9 for the operator's classification, including the 25% discount for operators age 65 and over, and the operator's merit rating plan points.
-Any motorcycles remaining after assignment of all operators shall be assigned the classification merit rating plan points and merit rating plan points producing the lowest Combined Premium for the listed operators.
+The Combined Premium is the sum of the premium for Parts 1, 2, 4, 5, 7, 8 and 9 for the operator's classification, including the 25% discount for operators age 65 and over, and the operator's merit rating adjustment.
+Any motorcycles remaining after assignment of all operators shall be assigned the classification and merit rating adjustment producing the lowest Combined Premium for the listed operators.
 If an inexperienced operator is the only listed operator of the motorcycle on the policy, all motorcycles shall be assigned an inexperienced operator classification.